 Closing thoughts

-Got questions or concerns, or interested in partnering with Fluxer?
-Whether you're a content creator, run an open source project, manage a community of any size, or work at a CDN or trust and safety vendor, you can reach me directly at hampus@fluxer.app.
+Got questions, or want to work with Fluxer?
+Reach me at hampus@fluxer.app if you're a content creator, run an open source project, manage a community of any size, or can help with CDN, trust and safety, or moderation work.
 If you're a fellow independent, bootstrapped, privacy-first alternative to the mainstream, or you're in the press, I'd love to talk too.

 See you in the Fluxerverse!